jjloomis/adobe-premiere-basic-video-editing/connecting-to-your-class-folder.md

 # Connecting to your class folder

-* To connect to your class folder in JAMS Lab, see File and Folder Management: Connecting to Your Class Folder in a JAMS Lab.
+Your Premiere project and all of the media files associted with it will live in your class folder.

-* To connect to your class folder in a CCL, see File and Folder Management: Connecting to Your Class Folder in a CCL.
+* Connect to your class folder using a JAMS Lab or CCL Mac.